cbrennanpoole/Qualitative-Self/README.md

 ### Shared Awards :

-`
-Service is only successful on an enterprise level as a Singular Unit no matter the scope `<br>
+`Service is only successful on an enterprise level as a Singular Unit no matter the scope`<br>

 ---

 #### 2013 FINAL YEAR AS TERMINAL OPS MANAGER IN-INDUSTRY

 `
-DOCK - TO DRIVER PROGRAM INSTITUTION IN END 2012 : Entire transportation industry and most of the North American economy had taken to politicking in these uncertain times by playing with hours, forcing full-time workers off the clock just as their overtime would kick-in while not allowing the part - time associates to receive over or on average 25 / hours per work week (Obamacare uncertainty brings out absolute worst in US management and executive leadership / corporatocracy and use-case study #1 of xxx,xxx for epitome of pandemic plus riots in streets of US; the freight and transportation industry had officially become dependent on that very part-time laborforce; in exchange for their tireless commitment, many thousands would either be laid - off completely, or have their hours cut to wages they would not be able to sustain if it continued; the answer and what was step in the right direction was the dock - to - driver inaugural program and I had the honor of facilitating the framework while recommending and pitching the prospect to many of part - time players on the AtlDockOps Team.
-To this day, I still receive a random thank you when spotted in public or heart - felt thank you and gift around the holidays for helping 12 team players and their families find sustainability just out of a Great Recession.
+DOCK - TO DRIVER PROGRAM INSTITUTION IN END 2012 : Entire transportation industry and most of the North American economy had taken to politicking in these uncertain times by playing with hours, forcing full-time workers off the clock just as their overtime would kick-in while not allowing the part - time associates to receive over or on average 25 / hours per work week (Obamacare uncertainty brings out absolute worst in US management and executive leadership / corporatocracy and use-case study #1 of xxx,xxx for epitome of pandemic plus riots in streets of US; the freight and transportation industry had officially become dependent on that very part-time laborforce; in exchange for their tireless commitment, many thousands would either be laid - off completely, or have their hours cut to wages they would not be able to sustain if it continued; the answer and what was step in the right direction was the dock - to - driver inaugural program and I had the honor of facilitating the framework while recommending and pitching the prospect to many of part - time players on the AtlDockOps Team.`<br>
-`<br>

 ---